 Tranches, How They Work, Risks, and Role in the Financial Crisis

-A tranche is a slice of a bundle of loans.
+A tranche is a slice of a bundle of derivatives.
 It allows you to invest in the portion with similar risks and rewards.
+They were widely used during the 2008 financial crisis.
+Some experts believe they helped cause the crisis by hiding bad loans.
 Tranche is the French word for slice.

 Some MBS buyers would rather have the lower risk and lower rate.
 Others would rather have the higher rate in return for the higher risk.
 Banks sliced the securities into tranches to meet these different investor needs.
 They resold the low-risk years in a low-rate tranche, and the high-risk years in a high-rate tranche.
 A single mortgage could be spread across several tranches.